gulpjs/value-or-function/README.md

 ### `normalize(type, value[, ...appliedArguments])`

-Takes a string of the `type` to match and a `value` to compare with `typeof`.
+Takes a predicate function `type` to test against `value`.
 Also optionally takes any extra arguments to apply to `value` if `value` is a function.

-If the results of `typeof value === type` is true, the value is returned.
+If the result of `type(value)` is true, the value is returned.
 If false and `value` is a function, the function is called with any extra arguments supplied to `normalize`.

 If `value` is neither a type match or a function, `null` is returned.

 If `value` is a function and the result of calling the function does not match the type, `null` is returned.

+If `type` is a string, the applied predicate is `typeof value === type`.

+If `type` is an array, each element is tested against `value` in turn until one matches or none matches.

 #### `normalize.object(value[, ...appliedArguments])`